Robert Williams (actor, born 1894): Career

 Born in Morganton, North Carolina in 1894 (some sources state 1897 or 1899), Williams ran away from home at the age of 11 to join a tent show.
 He later worked on showboats in Mississippi before making his way to New York.
 After appearing in several stage productions, Williams landed a role in Eyes of Youth, starring Marjorie Rambeau.
 The role boosted his career and gained him notice.
 He put his career on hold to join the United States Army, where he served in the 166th Infantry Regiment during World War I. After the war, Williams returned to the United States and resumed his acting career.
 In 1922, he made his Broadway stage debut in the popular stage comedy Abie's Irish Rose.
 He also appeared in productions of That French Lady, Scarlet Pages, and Love, Honor and Betray.

 After appearing as "Johnnie Coles" in the play Rebound in 1930, Williams was chosen by director Edward H. Griffith to reprise the role in the 1931 film version.
 He received favorable reviews for his work in the film and followed with a supporting role in Devotion, which was also released in 1931.
+He signed a long-term contract with the studio.
 Later that same year, Williams was cast in his first and only leading role in the romantic comedy film Platinum Blonde, starring Loretta Young and Jean Harlow.
 It was his final onscreen appearance.